sontus/pos-system-api/README.md

 By default, the application will be accessible at `http://localhost:8000`.

-### 8. API Endpoints
+### 8. API Documentation Link

-You can now access the API endpoints as defined in the Laravel project.
-Make sure to authenticate any API requests if the project requires it.
+You can access the API documentation at `https://documenter.getpostman.com/view/6594502/2sAYX3qi94` to explore the available endpoints and interact with the API.